 Other Helpful References and Resources:

 New technologies are emerging to reduce impact trauma in football and other contact sports.
 A combination of the impact reducing technologies and impact data sensing technologies from the following 2 companies will be a great step, even though each technology is helpful in its own right.
-The incorporation of sensing technology would allow for long term data point accumulation which could be collated with individual players’ biochemical data points.
+The incorporation of sensing technology would allow for long term data point accumulation which could be collated with individual players’ biochemical and lifestyle adjustment data points.

 References and Reading:

 - Minding your Mitochondria…a writing on this website which gives you just about everything you might want to know about mitochondria and how to keep them healthy.
 Mitochondrial health is probably the most important foundational practice we can develop to help the brain and body regenerate and heal.
 The ketogenic diet is discussed as the best diet plan to prevent and treat any chronic disease condition.

 - Brain Health…a writing on this website which studies brain health based on Alzheimer’s disease as a model of study.
 There are many helpful links and references in this writing which are also appropriate for this Reference list.

 - Blood Sugar and Brain Health…a writing on this website about the impact of blood sugar levels on brain health.
 Solutions are presented.